chef/chef-web-docs/content/errors.md

 WARN: Can not find config file: /etc/chef/client.rb, using defaults.
 WARN: No such file or directory - /etc/chef/client.rb
 # ... output truncated ... #
-FATAL: Chef::Exceptions::PrivateKeyMissing: I cannot read /etc/chef/validation.pem, which you told me to use to sign requests!
+FATAL: Chef::Exceptions::PrivateKeyMissing: I can't read /etc/chef/validation.pem, which you told me to use to sign requests!
 ```

 #### Troubleshooting steps